eslint/eslint/docs/rules/space-before-function-parentheses.md

 The default configuration is `"always"`.

-The following patterns are considered warnings when configured `"always"`:
+The following patterns are considered problems when configured `"always"`:

 ```js
 function foo() {